hardiktyagi1999-gmail-com/java-interview/problem-002/README.md

 ### Expectations

 1. All Shapes Rectangle, Square and Circle needs to have common methods area and perimeter.
 This can be solved using Java inheritance concept.
 2. The `computeProperties` method in App.java needs to take any Shape that is possible.
-This can be solved using Java encapsultaion's concept.
+This can be solved using Java polymorphism concept.
 3. We expect unit tests to thoroughly test both the area and perimeter functions of all the Shapes.